Likhith-Sugganahalli/SelfLocalization/README.md

 run the test_world  along with the navigation stack launch files in self_localize, check that the map loads successful and initialize the robot, as the initial spawn in gazebo and amcl launch are different, this can be changed in the amcl launch file.

-now, ctl+c the navigation stack and relaunch and the robot should localize without you haveing to do so.
+now, ctl+c the navigation stack and relaunch and the robot should localize without you having to do so.